-While purchasing a Peloton bike can be expensive (around $1,900), you don’t necessarily need a Peloton bike to be able to complete a Tabata lesson.
+While purchasing a Peloton bike can be expensive (starting at $1,495), you don’t necessarily need a Peloton bike to be able to complete a Tabata lesson.
 If you are a member of the Peloton app, you can follow along in a class using your phone, computer, or iPad, on a stationary bike of your choice.

-The Peloton app offers a free, 30-day trial, and will charge around $13 per month after it ends.
+The Peloton app offers a free, two month trial, and will charge around $13 per month after it ends.
 For Peloton Bike and Peloton Tread owners, access to the app is included in your Peloton All-Access Membership.

 What Are the Best Online HIIT Classes?

 The best online HIIT classes are available either through livestream or on-demand, and range from beginner to advanced.
 Every HIIT session will undoubtedly get your heart rate pumping and can range from a variety of different types of movements, circuits, and recovery times.